Introduction and definitions

 Your rights

-Under the GDPR you have a number of rights with regard to your personal data.
+Under the UK GDPR you have a number of rights with regard to your personal data.
 You have the right to request from us access to and rectification or erasure of your personal data; the right to restrict processing, object to processing as well as in certain circumstances the right to data portability.
 Your rights have been listed and explained in full below.

 These rights are relevant to every individual, including of course, members of the public.
 This means all personal data you come into contact with during your work with Lichfields must also be handled by you in line with these rights.
 We have explained each right along with how we and you must meet these rights.